Learning Support Services for Students with Disabilities (LSS) Electronic Text (e-text) Conversion Policy

 - LSS shall not perform e-text conversion of materials that are available from Learning Ally in Audio Book Format

-- Before the start of each term, LSS will expect the student to provide a list of which course materials they need
+- Before the start of each term, LSS will expect the student to provide a list of course materials needed in e-text format

 - LSS will then assign a Learning Ally Membership login

 - The student must have software or a specialized player to use materials from Learning Ally.
 PC Software currently is free for a license and portable players are available for purchase, or the student can use their own laptop or desktop computer for free.
 The student is responsible for the cost of this equipment.
 LSS staff may assist in ordering the equipment.

 When Pacific University has determined e-text accommodation eligibility, or when a Learning Ally-eligible student's materials are not available in audio format:

 - The student must inform LSS of the course materials that are to be converted.
 LSS may not be able to convert materials that contain certain foreign languages, significant quantities of mathematical notation, or other unique typographical constraints, all of which have limited transferability to continuous, ASCII plain-text.

 - The student must provide LSS with a copy of the material that is to be converted to e-text.
 LSS staff may provide assistance to students in acquiring books from the campus bookstore; however, the student is still responsible for the cost of the material.
 Students may acquire used books whenever possible.

 - LSS will complete converting the course material in as short a time as possible.
 The converted materials are shared with the student via BOX.
-The student may pick-up the book at LSS when conversion is complete.
+The student may pick-up the hardcopy materials from LSS when conversion is complete.

 - While conversion is in progress, the student may check-out the book from the LSS office if needed.
 This will necessarily lengthen the time it takes LSS to complete the conversion and release the book to the student.